Secure the Section 179D Deduction for Energy Efficient Commercial Buildings

 It is also possible to partially qualify through the 179D interim lighting rule, which allows for a prorated deduction for a 25–40% reduction in lighting power density (50% for factories).

 Who can complete a 179D claim?
 How does a 179D deduction claim work?

 A taxpayer cannot prepare the claim on their own.
 A licensed engineer must complete a certification to validate the savings claimed on behalf of the owner.

 To file a Section 179 claim, the IRS requires:

 - Third-Party Inspection, Verification and Certification in accordance with Section 179D of the Internal Revenue Code

 - Allocation Letter (public buildings only)

-We will gather data and provide a no-cost feasibility analysis.
-If you decide to move forward, we will follow IRS-prescribed inspection and modeling criteria to validate energy savings and potential tax deductions.
-Upon completion, we will provide the required third-party certification report.
+- Should you qualify and want to proceed, we will follow IRS-prescribed analysis and modeling criteria to validate energy efficiency and potential tax savings.
+Upon completion, we provide the required third-party certification report.